Joint Chiefs of Staff: Joint Board

 As the U.S. military grew in size following the American Civil War, joint military action between the Army and Navy became increasingly difficult.
 The Army and Navy were unsupportive of each other at either the planning or operational level and were constrained by disagreements during the Spanish–American War in the Caribbean campaigns.
 The Joint Army and Navy Board was established in 1903 by President Theodore Roosevelt, comprising representatives from the military heads and chief planners of both the Navy's General Board and the Army's General Staff.
-The Joint Board acting as an "advisory committee" was created to plan joint operations and resolve problems of common rivalry between the two services.
+The Joint Board, acting as an "advisory committee," was created to plan joint operations and resolve problems of common rivalry between the two services.

-Yet the Joint Board accomplished little since its charter gave it no authority to enforce its decisions.
-The Joint Board also lacked the ability to originate its own opinions and was thus limited to commenting only on the problems submitted to it by the secretaries of war and Navy.
-As a result, the Joint Board had little to no impact on the manner in which the United States conducted World War I.

-After World War I, the two secretaries agreed in 1919 to reestablish and revitalize the Joint Board.
+Yet, the Joint Board accomplished little, as its charter gave it no authority to enforce its decisions.
+The Joint Board could not originate its own opinions and was thus limited to commenting only on the problems submitted to it by the secretaries of war and Navy.
+As a result, the Joint Board had little to no impact on the manner in which the United States conducted World War I. After World War I, the two secretaries agreed in 1919 to reestablish and revitalize the Joint Board.
 The mission of the General Staff was to develop plans for mobilization for the next war.
 In these, the U.S. was always designated "blue" and potential enemies were assigned various other colors.
 Now, the Joint Board's membership was to include the chiefs of staff, their deputies, and the chief of war plans division for the Army and the director of plans division for the Navy.
 Under the Joint Board was to be a staff called the Joint Planning Committee to serve the board.
 Along with new membership, the Joint Board could initiate recommendations on its own initiative.
 However, the Joint Board still did not possess the legal authority to enforce its decisions.